Client Portals: Definition & Why You Should Use Them

 Different types of client portals

-The main goal of a client portal is to improve the customer experience, which is why apps usually focus on enabling specific features, for instance:
+The main goal of a client portal is to improve the customer experience, which is why apps usually focus on enabling specific portal features, for instance:

 Document & file sharing: Need to share files with your clients, or allow them to upload them?
 Find a customer service portal that manages files, and makes it easy to securely access documents in the future.